om-hb/pdfstract/README.md

-# PDFStract — The First Layer in Your RAG Pipeline
+# PDFStract — The Extraction and Chunking Layer in Your RAG Pipeline

 Convert PDFs into chunks and embeddings ready for retrieval-augmented generation.